joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/index.md

 <div>

-To “handle” an error means that you build logic into your application to respond to, or fix, an error.
+To "handle" an error means that you build logic into your application to respond to, or fix, an error.
 Errors are generated either when an application is compiled or when a compiled application is running.
 When your application handles errors, _something_ occurs as a response when the error is encountered,